Does Writing with Language Models Reduce Content Diversity?: Does writing with LLMs result in more similar essays?

 \subsection{Metric}

 We first define the homogenization of a single essay as its average pairwise similarity to all other essays written on the same topic.
 Let $D_t$ denote the set of essays on topic $t$.
-The homogenization score of an essay $d$ (written in response to topic $t$) is

-where $|\cdot|$ denotes the size of the set.
+The homogenization score of an essay $d$ (written in response to topic $t$) is $\mathrm{hom}({d}\mid t) = \frac{1}{|D_t|-1} \sum_{d' \in D_t\setminus d} \mathrm{sim}(d, d') \;\,$ where $|\cdot|$ denotes the size of the set.
 Correspondingly, we define corpus homogenization as the average homogenization score of all essays.
-We use two metrics to compute the similarity between two documents: Rouge-L, an overlap-based metric; and BertScore \cite{zhang2020bertscore}, an embedding-based metric.\footnote{We use the \texttt{microsoft/deberta-xlarge-mnli} model, the highest ranked model in the BertScore repository according to Pearson correlation with human ratings of similarity.} Both homogenization metrics range from $0$ to $1$ with a higher score indicating more similar content.
+We use two metrics to compute the similarity between two documents: Rouge-L, an overlap-based metric; and BertScore \citep{zhang2020bertscore}, an embedding-based metric.\footnote{We use the \texttt{microsoft/deberta-xlarge-mnli} model, the highest ranked model in the BertScore repository according to Pearson correlation with human ratings of similarity.} Both homogenization metrics range from $0$ to $1$ with a higher score indicating more similar content.
 We measure homogenization at both the essay level and the key point level.
 For key point homogenization, we represent each essay as a concatenation of its key points (\Cref{sec:data_levels}) before calculating its homogenization score.